-An EKG measures your heart rate and electrical activity through electrodes attached via small patches with a mild adhesive to the chest.
-In mild adhesive to the chest, legs and arms.
+An EKG measures your heart rate and electrical activity through electrodes attached via small patches with a mild adhesive to the chest, legs and arms.

 Screening Results

 Always follow up with your family doctor and add this baseline EKG to your child's medical chart.
 If the EKG is abnormal, be sure to see your doctor within two weeks for follow-up testing and treatment.